08Aristodemus24/chronic-disease-analyses/notes.md

 * you can fitler the table based on its columns to view only rows you want, but does not reflect the operation on the table itself.
 Just go to table view > select column > click down arrow next to it > select the unique values you only want to view

+* to use a map in powerbi that uses a gradient map we need to go to settings and

 ## Spark Optimization
 * Say I have 24 gb ram installed and 16 gb is currently usable because of other background processes and I have 8 cores in the CPU.
 Rule is to leave out 1 gb and 1 core for hadoop distributed file system processes and OS daemon processes during spark submissions.
 So we would have 15 gb and 7 cores to work with